 You are absolutely entitled to your grief, to your confusion, to your anger, to the range of emotions you are experiencing.

-That said, maybe you are ready or desperately wanting to feel lighter, more at peace, and more present over the holidays.
+That said, maybe you are ready or desperately want to feel lighter, more at peace, and more present over the holidays.
 There are things you can do to help release the weight of your emotions.